 Do you love Portuguese egg tarts?
-If so, check out our Lisbon Pastel de Nata guide with our 10 picks for the best Pasteis de Nata in Lisbon.
+If so, check out our Lisbon Pastel de Nata guide with ten contenders for the best Pastel de Nata in Lisbon.
 We also include a tip for learning the Pastel de Nata recipe.

 A visit to Lisbon isn’t complete without eating at least one Pastel de Nata.
 However, one is rarely enough when it comes to the popular Portuguese pastry.
 Most food travelers in Portugal choose to eat one (or more) creamy tart for breakfast every single day of their trip.
 Others go on a mission to find the very best Pastel de Nata in Lisbon.